eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-1/index.md

     -   `authorization.accessConditions.graph`: used graph is always the default graph from bootstrap
     -   `authorization.accessConditions.url`: url as source for access condition not supported anymore

-## eccenca Corporate Memory Control (cmemc) v22.2
+## eccenca Corporate Memory Control (cmemc) v23.1

 We are excited to announce the latest updates to eccenca Corporate Memory Control v23.1, which brings new features and improvements.
 This release introduces new command functionalities, configuration options, and a change in the project structure.

 v23.1 of eccenca Corporate Memory Control adds the following new features:

 -   `admin status` command:
+    -   option `--exit-1` to specify, when to return non-zero exit code
     -   currently set to `never`, this will be changed to `always` in the future
 -   `admin user` command group:
     -   `create` command - add a user account to the keycloak CMEM realm